 - Work closely with CHOs in the provision of appropriate accommodation for new adult ADHD teams

 - Continue the provision of specific ADHD training to new ADHD teams and other relevant frontline mental health staff in conjunction with the UK Adult ADHD Network (UKAAN)

 - Update the core clinical outcome dataset based on ADHD site feedback at implementation

 - Enhance the National Oversight Implementation Group for ADHD in Adults NCP

-- Continue collaborative work with ADHD Ireland and UCD School of Psychology in UCD
+- Continue collaborative work with ADHD Ireland and the UCD School of Psychology in UCD

-- Launch the Adult ADHD App to support adults, families and friends with specific information on Adult ADHD as well as signposting information for patients and families.
+- Continue to update the Adult ADHD App to support adults, families and friends with information on Adult ADHD as well as signposting information to services for patients and families.

 Other support services available through our voluntary partners in ADHD Ireland, see: https://adhdireland.ie/for-adults/.
 They provide an Adult Support group online to discuss concerns, issues and your experiences of ADHD in your relationships, education or work life.
 It is hosted online fortnightly and these peer to peer sessions enable those experiencing the daily challenges of living with ADHD.